ClusterLabs/pacemaker/doc/sphinx/Pacemaker_Explained/local-options.rst

 Local Options
 #############

-Pacemaker supports several host-local configuration options.
-These options can be configured on each node in the main Pacemaker configuration file (|PCMK_CONFIG_FILE|) in the format ``<NAME>="<VALUE>"``.
-They work by setting environment variables when Pacemaker daemons start up.
+Most Pacemaker configuration is in the cluster-wide CIB, but some host-local configuration options either are needed at startup, before the CIB is read, or provide per-host overrides of cluster-wide options.

+These options are configured as environment variables set when Pacemaker is started, in the format ``<NAME>="<VALUE>"``.
+These are typically set in a file whose location varies by OS (most commonly ``/etc/sysconfig/pacemaker`` or ``/etc/default/pacemaker``; this documentation was generated on a system using
+|PCMK_CONFIG_FILE|).

 .. list-table:: **Local Options**
    :class: longtable